badass-techie/eShopOnSteroids/README.md

     cd ..
     ```

-2. Execute steps 2 to 9 of [Deploy to local Kubernetes cluster](#deploy-to-local-kubernetes-cluster).
+2. Execute steps 2 to 10 of [Deploy to local Kubernetes cluster](#deploy-to-local-kubernetes-cluster).

-3. Run `kubectl get deployments --watch` and `kubectl get statefulsets --watch` to monitor the progress.
+3. Run `kubectl get deployments --watch` to monitor the progress.

 4. Request a load balancer from AWS to expose the application's API gateway outside the cluster once deployments are ready